Attorney General Ellen Rosenblum

-Attorney General Rosenblum has been active in local and national organizations of lawyers, judges and attorneys general.
-She has served on the Executive Committee of the National Association of Attorneys General and is a past Chair of the Conference of Western Attorneys General.
-She has served as Secretary of the American Bar Association (ABA) and as Chair of the ABA Section of State and Local Government Law.
-She co-founded the section’s Attorneys General and Department of Justice Issues Committee.
+Attorney General Rosenblum attended the University of Oregon, where she received both her undergraduate degree in sociology and her J.D. (law degree).
+Rosenblum has served on the Executive Committee of the National Association of Attorneys General, as chair of the Conference of Western Attorneys General, and as co-chair of the Democratic Attorneys General Association.
+She has also served as secretary of the American Bar Association (ABA) and as chair of the ABA Section of State and Local Government Law.

 Attorney General's Duties

 Justice Building, 1162 Court St. NE, Salem 97301; 503-378-4400